 Lacquer Centre Table

-This Japanese "Monkey" centre table was purchased for Chatsworth House at the 1851 Great Exhibition, Crystal Palace London.
-The furry carved monkeys, dressed in brocade jackets, are holding up a silk covered carved tree trunk centre column and together they support a highly decorated, mother of pearl inlaid lacquer top.
+This Japanese "Monkey" centre table was exhibited at the 1851 Great Exhibition, The Crystal Palace, London.
+It was purchased by William Spencer Cavendish, the 6th Duke of Devonshire (1790-1858) for his home, Chatsworth House .
+The furry, carved wood monkeys, dressed in brocade jackets, are holding up a silk covered carved tree trunk centre column and together they support a highly decorated Nagasaki-style mother of pearl inlaid lacquer top.

 Restorations included carving, fabric, fur, hair and plaster repair, decoration and lacquer work.